AlasdairHanson/QA-Fundamental-Project-Web/README.md

 The Integration tests are used to test the controller by utilising MockMVC to mock requests that would otherwise be sent from the front-end to the service.
 The Unit tests are used to test the service interaction with the database by utilising Mockito to send and compare data to see if it correctly saves in the database.

-Below is the coverage report for the enitre Spring project broken down into its components:

 ![Imgur](https://i.imgur.com/OzyYvlJ.png)

-Below is the test coverage for the Unit Test.
-We can see that majority of coverage is with the unit test file itself as well as the service file because the unit tests are designed to test how the service handles requests to the database only.
+The report above shows coverage for the enitre Spring project broken down into its components.

 ![Imgur](https://i.imgur.com/BjlgX4H.png)

+For the Unit Test, we can see that majority of coverage is with the unit test file itself as well as the service file because the unit tests are designed to test how the service handles requests to the database only.

+![Imgur](https://i.imgur.com/hfmnjL4.png)

-Below is the test coverage for the Integration Test.
-We can see apart from the test file itself that the majority of execution happens in both the controller and service.
+For the Integration Test, we can see apart from the test file itself that the majority of execution happens in both the controller and service.
 This is because the intergation test mocks a HTTP request that is handled by the controller before being passed to the service in order to see how their code is utilised.

-![Imgur](https://i.imgur.com/hfmnjL4.png)

 ## Front-End Design
 ---